-Wonder Girls Set To Disband & Leave JYP Entertainment??— Did TWICE Sideline Them At JYP?
+Wonder Girls Set To Disband & Leave JYP Entertainment? — Did TWICE Sideline Them At JYP?

 “There’s one member looking for a company that will support her musical talents whereas there are some members who are looking into acting, MC-ing, and more,” the source said, according to All Kpop.

-As Koreaboo notes the Wonder Girls members have been working together for ten years now, so in a way it makes sense that they would want to explore new opportunities.
+As Koreaboo notes, the Wonder Girls members have been working together for 10 years now, so in a way it makes sense that they would want to explore new opportunities.

 can we just take a moment to appreciate these wonder girls pictures pic.twitter.com/FesBCEURUX